CENG502-Projects/CENG502-Spring2023/Kuzucu/Readme.md

 where $\hat{v}_i(;)$ stands for the $i^{th}$ logit, $\delta^{x_i}$ stands for the instance-dependent noise factor and $\delta^y$ stands for the class-dependent noise factor.

-- Then, these corrupted logits are passed through a softmax layer to obtain output proabilities:
+- Then, these corrupted logits are passed through a softmax layer to obtain output probabilities:

 <p align="center">
   $\hat{y_i} = softmax(\delta^{x_i}(W) + \delta^y f_{W}(x_i))$